 What are the role and responsibilities of the Product Owner?

-Ensuring the project’s success, the Product Owner is responsible for monitoring several activities:
+Ensuring the project’s success, the Product Owner is responsible for monitoring several activities within an agile enterprise:

 Responsible for the value to be delivered, not for the delivered product itself